Positivity of the Veneziano Amplitude in Ten Dimensions: Positivity of the Veneziano Amplitude

 By direct computation up to order $\mc O(z^7)$, we see that the Laurent expansion of $(1-z)^{-1}\log(1-z)^{-4}$ contains at least eight negative coefficients.
 We need a way to cancel out the contribution of these terms to the residue.
 To accomplish this, for each $j$ we introduce a rational function

-and observe that the residue of $P_{n,j}(x,y)/(x-y)^{n}$ at $y=x=0$ vanishes if $n\geq 8$.
+and observe that the residue of $P_{n,j}(x,y)/(x-y)^{n-j}$ at $y=x=0$ vanishes if $n\geq 8$.
 Therefore we may add this term to the integrand of (\ref{contour10}) without changing the integral's value, obtaining

 From here it suffices to argue that for sufficiently large $j$, the factor in brackets admits a Laurent expansion with exclusively nonnegative coefficients.
-Since the Laurent coefficients of $(x-y)^{j-n}$ are also nonnegative, this would imply that the integrand is a product of two nonnegative Laurent series, which would then guarantee the nonnnegativity of the resulting residue.
-Before beginning this argument, to make the notation more concise, we define Laurent coefficients $Q_{\mu\nu}^j$ as
+Since the Laurent coefficients of $(x-y)^{j-n}$ are also nonnegative, this would imply that the integrand is a product of two nonnegative Laurent series, which would then guarantee the non-negativity of the resulting residue.
+First, to make the notation more concise, we define Laurent coefficients $Q_{\mu\nu}^j$ as

 Now we can explicitly compute the values of $Q^j_{\mu\nu}$ at $-4\leq \mu\leq 6$, $-4\leq \nu\leq 6$ in order to verify that any negative coefficients in this set are canceled out by the function $P_j(x,y)$ as we desired.
 Explicitly, we find for $j\geq 1$ that